maplibre/martin/docs/src/tools.md

 ```
 ### apply-diff
 Apply the diff file generated from `copy` command above to an mbtiles file.
 The diff file can be applied to the `src_file.mbtiles` elsewhere, to avoid copying/transmitting the entire modified dataset.

+Note that the `agg_tiles_hash_in_diff` metadata value will be renamed to `agg_tiles_hash` when applying the diff.
+This is done to avoid confusion when applying the diff file to the original file, as the `agg_tiles_hash` value will be different after the diff is applied.

 ```shell
 mbtiles apply_diff src_file.mbtiles diff_file.mbtiles
 ```